Nationwide Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs for the Nationwide BS Conveyancing Panel from members of the public
+Nationwide BS Conveyancing Panel Sample Enquires to our Call Center from members of the public

-Am I correct in assuming that the fact that my solicitor is not on the Nationwide Building Society Solicitor panel that there is a problem with the standard of the firm’s work?
+Is the fact that my conveyancer is not isted on the Nationwide Building Society Solicitor panel that there is a problem with the standard of the firm’s work?

-That would more than likely be a wrong assumption to make.
+It would not be wise to jump to that conclusion.
 There are all sorts of perfectly reasonable explanations.
 A recent report by the solicitors regulator indicated 76% of law firms surveyed had been removed from at least one lender panel.
 The most common reasons for removal are: (1) lack of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
 If you are concerned you should simply call the firm and ask them why they are no longer on the approved list for Nationwide BS.

-Can you clarify something for me?.
+Please assist.
 For no fault of my lawyer but, the conveyancing for my house purchase has been going on for months.
-The Local Authority Search from Nationwide Building Society was dated random date and we have agreed a date for me to move into the property on Tues etc. My lawyer has advised that as she is on the Nationwide BS conveyancing panel she needs to reorder the searches as they are no longer acceptable to the lender.
+The Local Authority Search from Nationwide Building Society was date stamped random date and we have agreed a date for me to move into the property on Tues etc. My solicitor has advised that as she is on the Nationwide BS conveyancing panel she needs to redo the searches as they are no longer valid.

-One of the many conditions to being on the Nationwide Building Society approved panel is to comply with the CML Handbook Part 2 obligations (last updated for this lender on Nationwide BS)which specifies that a local authority search be not more than 6 months old.
+One of the many conditions to being on the Nationwide Building Society approved panel is to comply with the CML Handbook requirements (last updated for this lender on Nationwide BS)which states that a local authority search be not more than 6 months old.
 You should nevertheless ask your lawyer to check whether something called ‘search validation’ indemnity insurance is acceptable to Nationwide Building Society.

-At last I have had an offer on an apartment accepted, but there is a chain.
+My offer on house has been accepted, but there is a chain.
 The vendors have offered on somewhere, but not been accepted yet, and have viewings of other properties booked.
 My conveyancing solicitor has been instructed.
-What do I do now?
-When should I get the mortgage app going with Nationwide Building Society?
+What should be my next step?
+When should I get the mortgage app going with Nationwide BS?

 Copyright © Lexsure Limited, 2025